-In this episode, Chase DiMarco talks with Travis Hornby from Student Loan Planner about how to navigate and plan for student loans.
+In this episode, Dr. Chase DiMarco talks with Travis Hornby from Student Loan Planner about how to navigate and plan for student loans.
 Travis’ advice comprises common but costly mistakes that debtors make, the kinds of resources that you should or should not trust, and how to avoid negative psychological consequences such as the guilt surrounding student loans.

 - [01:05] Common Student Loan Anxieties